IBM/universal-connectors/filter-plugin/logstash-filter-mysql-percona-guardium/README.md

 2. Configuring the output section:

-   • Locate "output" in the filebeat.yml file, then add the following parameters.
+   • Locate "output" in the filebeat.yml file, and then add the following parameters.

    • Disable Elasticsearch output by commenting it out.